sp-soul/sp-soul.github.io/_posts/2020-07-08-useful-shortcuts-to-reduce-mouse-use.md

 tags: productivity coding
 ---

 I’ve had a bit of wrist pain recently.
 It could well be because lockdown has me spending more hours than ever at a computer (who knew commuting was good for something), or that my remote setup is *just*  different enough that pressure is being put on the wrong places.
-Either way, I’ve been trying to use the keyboard more and the mouse less in order to reduce the “micro-movements” that using a mouse of trackpad require.
+Either way, I’ve been trying to use the keyboard more and the mouse less in order to reduce the “micro-movements” that using a mouse or trackpad require.

 More generally though, getting to grips with shortcuts can help you move around a computer consistently quicker, and they remain useful when you’re working on a laptop and not just on a full desktop setup.
 This isn’t a post of one hundred shortcuts that you’ll never remember though - I’ve got a few general ones I think everyone should know, and some apps that have great ones I use many times a day.